Leash: Leash laws in the United States

+Connecticut

 In Connecticut, dogs are not permitted to run at large except in the situation of hunting.
 Still, if the dog has vicious propensities and the owner still allows it to run at large and a person is bitten, the owner can be fined for up to $1,000 and is also liable for 6 months of prison unless the victim has abused the dog and provoked the harmful behavior.

+Delaware

 In Delaware, dogs are not allowed to run at large unless in situations when the owner is present and has control over the pet.
 An exception is for farm dogs.
 Also, during the night dogs must be kept in an enclosure from which they cannot escape, firmly secured with a collar or chain or other device, so they cannot stray from the premises, or are under the reasonable control of the owner or custodian.
 If an owner does not respect these laws and if the dog bites someone, the owner is subject to civil liability and for fines of up to $1,500.

+District of Columbia (DC)

 Dogs in the District of Columbia must be kept on a leash as well.
 They are also not permitted on school grounds when school is in session or on any public recreation area without a leash.

+Indiana

 Indiana is one of the states that has a restraint statute, which means that dogs must be restrained at all times.
 Otherwise, if the dog bites a person when not restrained the owner is subject to civil liability and criminal penalties.

+Kentucky

 Dogs are allowed to run at large during the night in Kentucky only if they are accompanied by and under control of their owner.

+Louisiana and Maine

 According to the leash laws of Louisiana, dogs are prohibited to run at large at all times of the day.
 The same law applies in Maine, where the only exception is for hunting dogs.

+Missouri

 Missouri legislation requires that dogs are kept in leashes that are no longer than 10 feet when they are in state parks or on historic sites.
 Also, dogs that have rabies are not permitted to run at large.

+Nebraska

 In Nebraska, dogs may run at large only in counties where the population does not reach 80,000.

+New Hampshire

 New Hampshire legislation does not allow dogs to run at large unless they are accompanied by their owner or custodian or when dogs are used for training or are trained for hunting, herding or exhibitions.

+Illinois

 Illinois legislation prohibits owners from walking their dogs when they are not in a leash.

+New York

 Dogs in New York must be restrained or confined at all times of the day.
 However, certain NYC parks allow dogs off leash at certain hours.

+North Carolina

 According to the North Carolina law, dogs are allowed to run at large during the night only if they are accompanied by their owner or a person who has received the owner's permission to do so.